psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - Determination of eligibility to enter the scanner room or undergo a scan

-	If there is ANY doubt about whether the person should be scanned, and the MR Technologist cannot verify from MRISafety.com that the item is safe to scan or gain approval from the SLEIC Medical Director that it is safe to scan, they will not be scanned.
-THERE ARE NO EXCEPTIONS TO THIS POLICY.
+	If there is ANY doubt about whether the person should be scanned, and the MR Technologist cannot verify from [MRISafety.com](http://MRISafety.com) that the item is safe to scan or gain approval from the SLEIC Medical Director that it is safe to scan, the person will NOT be scanned. **THERE ARE NO EXCEPTIONS TO THIS POLICY.**

-	If the MR Technologist or MR Safety Officer determines that a person is eligibible to be scanned, he or she will indicate that judgment in writing on the screening form.
+	If the MR Technologist or MR Safety Officer determines that a person is eligible to be scanned, he or she will indicate that judgment in writing on the screening form.

 ### 4.4 Device, object, and equipment screening

 - Ferrous objects, including those brought by participants, visitors, contractors, etc., should be restricted from entering Zone III, whenever practical.
-- If there is any question about whether an item is allowed in the MRI scanner room (Zone IV) the item will be carefully checked by SLEIC MR personnel (e.g., with a handheld magnet) before it is allowed in the room.
+- If there is any question about whether an item is allowed in the MRI scanner room (Zone IV) the item must be carefully checked by SLEIC MR personnel (e.g., with a handheld magnet) before it is allowed in the room.
 - External devices or objects demonstrated to be ferromagnetic and MR unsafe or incompatible in the MR environment may still, under specific circumstances, be brought into the control room (Zone III) (e.g., if necessary for research purposes).
-- They should only be brought into the Zone III if they are under the direct supervision of specifically designated personnel who are thoroughly familiar with the device, its function, and the reason supporting its introduction to Zone III.
+- External devices should only be brought into the Zone III if they are under the direct supervision of specifically designated personnel who are thoroughly familiar with the device, its function, and the reason supporting its introduction to Zone III.
 - The safe utilization of these devices while they are present in Zone III will be the responsibility of specifically named level 1 or 2 MR personnel.

 ### 4.4 IRB approval, SLEIC approval, informed consent, confidentiality, and record-keeping